UCSD-ECEMAE-148/spring-2023-final-project-team-5/README.md

 Zixu Hao (ECE - UPS Student)

 ## Abstract
-The goals of our team's final project was implementing obstacle avoidance and pedestrian detection on top of the lane following program.
+The baseline goals of our team's final project were implementing obstacle avoidance and pedestrian detection on top of the lane following program.
 Using the Lidar and OakD Lite Camera, the robot is able to closely follow the yellow-dotted line on the track, make optimal turning decisions to avoid any objects in the pathway, and stop if a pedestrian is detected.

 ## What We Promised
 * Obstacle avoidance where if the obstacle is not a person the robot swerves around and continues on its path using LIDAR